-When the Subrecipient becomes aware of an impending closure or layoff through a Worker Adjustment and Retraining Notice (WARN) announcement, filing of TAA petition, employer request, notification of a dislocation event, media outlets, or other sources, an attempt shall be made to contact the business within 48 hours to offer Rapid Response services to the company and affected workers.
-This initial contact shall be used by the subrecipient to identify:
+When the Subrecipient becomes aware of an impending closure or layoff through a Worker Adjustment and Retraining Notice (WARN) announcement, filing of a TAA petition, employer request, notification of a dislocation event, media outlets, or other sources, an attempt shall be made to contact the business within 48 hours to offer Rapid Response services to the company and affected workers.
+The Subrecipient shall use this initial contact to identify the following:

-- Layoff schedules; - The employer's plan to assist dislocated workers, including the status of collective bargaining negotiations that might affect layoff benefits; - Inquire as to the role of foreign trade, if any, in precipitating layoffs or closures.
-If trade impacts are cited, provide that information to ESD TAA Program staff to follow up with employer to determine if the events warrant the filing of TAA petitions with U.S. Department of Labor (DOL); - Consult and coordinate with appropriate labor representatives when planning rapid response activities for those impacted workers covered by a collective bargaining agreement.
-Rapid response teams must be cautious and avoid any actions that might impact collective bargaining negotiations and be aware of the impact that the offer of services and resources may have on the negotiation process, especially with respect to financial arrangements related to the provision of severance benefits; - Explain the services available to both the business and affected workers; - Arrange a way to disseminate the information to workers; - Provide an overview of what will be delivered at the employee orientation; - Schedule an orientation; and - · Collect additional information as needed.
+- Layoff schedules, - The employer's plan to assist dislocated workers, including the status of collective bargaining negotiations that might affect layoff benefits, - Inquire about the role of foreign trade, if any, in precipitating layoffs or closures.
+If trade impacts are cited, provide that information to ESD TAA Program staff to follow up with the employer to determine if the events warrant the filing of TAA petitions with the U.S. Department of Labor (DOL),

+- Consult and coordinate with appropriate labor representatives when planning rapid response activities for those impacted workers covered by a collective bargaining agreement.
+Rapid response teams must be cautious and avoid any actions that might impact collective bargaining negotiations and be aware of the impact that the offer of services and resources may have on the negotiation process, especially concerning financial arrangements related to the provision of severance benefits, - Explain the services available to both the business and affected workers, - Arrange a way to disseminate the information to workers, - Provide an overview of what will be delivered at the employee orientation, - Schedule an orientation; and - Collect additional information as needed.

 Every effort shall be made to accommodate the business and promote the attendance of the affected workers.
-While the Subrecipient shall make a reasonable and concentrated effort to deliver services, businesses are under no obligation to accept Rapid Response services.
+While the Subrecipient shall make a reasonable and concentrated effort to deliver services, businesses are not obligated to accept Rapid Response services.